After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Sampling

 If your dataset covers an entire population - for example, all students enrolled in a particular program, or all employees of a specific company - then releasing it in full means that anyone who knows a person was part of that group can try to find their record.
+Participation knowledge would then be a given if the recruitment strategy is known.
 Releasing only a random sample of the data breaks this assumption: an attacker can no longer be certain whether a given individual is even in the released dataset.

 A sample can be randomly selected, but also based on conditions (e.g., quotas for study subjects).